renatamarques97/renatamarques97/README.md

 I like to build things with Ruby, Javascript, Ruby on Rails, ReactJs, GatsbyJs, Git, PostgreSQL, Redis, Rest, and GraphQL.

+I also write technical blog posts on [dev.to](https://dev.to/renatamarques97).

 In my free time I like to watch and discuss about movies and TV shows, to read books, to listen to music, to photopraph and make some videos.

 Would you like to find me?